 If having a wander perhaps start at the colourful Marketi Fou (vegetable markets) and head towards the harbour to the Flea Market and then along Beach Road.
 Aggie’s Gift Shop (next to the hotel) has tapa, baskets, war clubs and other handicrafts.

 Sinalei Reef Resort & Spa

 This is a fabulous resort for couples seeking romance and relaxation.
 Elegant and casual with a range of accommodation options from garden to beachfront there are two restaurants, pool and diving, surfing and fishing.
 The resort is located on the south coast about 35 minutes from Apia.
 For more information or bookings, email here.

 Siufaga Beach Resort

-Siufaga (pronounced Siufanga) is the most up-market resort on Savai’i.
-Located at stunning Faga Beach it has a range of accommodation with the ‘superior’ fales ideal for couples – comfortable, tastefully furnished with very nice external coral shower.
-The owner is an Italian doctor and his Samoan family.
-Parenzo’s Restaurant has well-priced pasta dishes and whole lobster from $40 (Samoan!) depending on the size.
-Eat on the upstairs balcony overlooking the turquoise waters.
+Siufaga (pronounced Siufanga) is now called Amoa Resort on the northern island of Savaii and is the most up-market accommodation property there.
+Located at stunning Faga Beach it has a range of accommodation with the ‘superior’ fales ideal for couples – comfortable and tastefully furnished.
 For more information or bookings, email here.